mvysny/karibu-testing/README.md

 At the moment Karibu-Testing classes are included in the Vaadin UI Unit-Testing library (as an implementation detail).
 However, this can change at any time.

 The development of both products will now happen independently.
-However, if the Vaadin guys have a lovely idea, please open a feature request so that we can steal those ideas :-D (Did you know that greatest artists steal?)
+If the Vaadin guys have a lovely idea, please open a feature request for Karibu so that we can steal those ideas :-D (Did you know that greatest artists steal?)

+**Important:** The development of Karibu-Testing will continue as usual; we will continue supporting both Vaadin 14 and 23, both Kotlin, Groovy and Java, and we will continue designing the API via the "extension functions" mechanism.

 ## Getting Started / Main Documentation / Full Documentation

 ### Vaadin 14+